Records management Glossary

 Governance, Risk and Compliance Service Fee: A monthly fee charged per account for governance, risk and compliance services and for maintenance and administrative services.
 Governance, risk and compliance services include Policy Center Essential, an information risk assessment tool, and information management courses on our Information and Economics Academy.
 Please visit http://www.ironmountain.com/grcs for more information about these governance, risk and compliance services.
 Maintenance and administrative services include 24/7 call center availability, Iron Mountain Connect™, and Report Center standard reporting.
 These maintenance and administrative services were formerly billed separately as an Administrative Fee.

 Handling Charge.
-The charge for use of vehicle load capacity and the service of preparing Items for transportation and loading onto and off of Iron Mountain vehicles when making a pickup or delivery.
+The charge for use of vehicle load capacity, the service of preparing Items for transportation, and the loading onto and off of Iron Mountain vehicles when making a pickup or delivery.
+For Archival Destruction, Handling Charges include transporting items to the Shredding Plant and staging for destruction.
+For Permanent Withdrawal, Handling Charges include the process of consolidating all Deposits being permanently withdrawn from all buildings within each market, and staging those Deposits on an Iron Mountain dock location for pick up by the customer or a company designated by the customer, and Iron Mountain personnel loading Deposits onto trucks or trailers.
 Handling Charges are based upon the Cubic Footage of Items transported.
 For transportation, Files are consolidated into Packages.
 Handling Charges for Packages are charged at one Cubic Foot per Package.
 All Cartons are subject to a minimum Handling Charge of one Cubic Foot.
 Find out more about special transportation requests and charges here.

 Hold Code.
 Record Management tool that enables the customer to manage/prevent the disposition of records for individual cartons, departments, record services or accounts.